CH-400 / 2 credits

 Bibliography

-power point presentation of the lecturer + extra material depending on program
+Power point presentations + extra material depending on the program

 In the programs